huntersman/kthena/docs/kthena/docs/user-guide/multi-node-inference.md

 - **[Autoscaling](../autoscaler.md)** – Configure automatic scaling of your ModelServing based on metrics like request queue length or GPU utilization.
 - **[Router & Routing](../router-routing.md)** – Set up intelligent request routing, canary deployments, and traffic splitting across multiple model versions.
-- **[Monitoring with Prometheus](../../general/prometheus.md)** – Integrate with Prometheus and Grafana to monitor inference metrics, set up alerts, and visualize performance.
 - **[ModelBooster](../model-booster.md)** – Use ModelBooster to deploy and manage individual models with simplified configuration.
 - **[Prefill‑Decode Disaggregation](../prefill-decode-disaggregation/)** – Learn how to split the prefill and decode stages across different hardware for better resource utilization.

-For detailed API references, see the [ModelServing CRD reference](../reference/crd/workload.serving.volcano.sh.md) and the [Kthena CLI documentation](../reference/cli/kthena.md).
+For detailed API references, see the [ModelServing CRD reference](../reference/crd/workload.serving.volcano.sh.md).